Background

 Run Conditions

-The simulation was solved with a flow velocity of 150 mph at a altitude of 5,000 ft.
+This simulation of the Jingle Jet was solved with a flow velocity of 150 mph at an altitude of 5,000 ft.

 Run Stats